jsphmlln/Essay-Automatic-Checker/README.md

 # Essay Automatic Checker

 **Essay Automatic Checker** is a Python-based grading system for open-ended questions.
 It uses the **Gemini Large Language Model (LLM)** API to extract and evaluate student responses from scanned answer sheets.
-This system was developed alongside a camera-based automated paper feeding and capturing prototype as part of a college-level Design Project course.
+This system was developed alongside a camera-based automated paper feeding and capturing prototype as part of our college-level Design Project course.

 ## Features